-Note: This is a sample only, please visit the Diocesan Website or use the link below to complete the form - https://diolog.anglicands.org.au/intranet/documents/160/23343/ADCG%20 Application%20for%20Leave%20Study%20Form.pdf
+Note: This is a sample only, please visit the Diocesan Website or use this link below to complete the form electronically.
+If you require a hardcopy, please contact ADS Payroll.

 Note: You must apply at least one (1) month before intended study leave.

-Name

-Ministry Unit / Parish

-Address

-Phone Email

-Proposed Area of Study

-Proposed Dates of Study

-HOW WILL THIS STUDY

-Enhance the vision of your Ministry Unit/Parish?
+Ministry Unit / Parish Address Email Proposed Area of Study Proposed Dates of Study HOW WILL THIS STUDY Enhance the vision of your Ministry Unit/Parish?
 Benefit the Diocese?
 Enhance your ability to minister in new contexts?
 Enhance your development as an ordained person?
 Equip the saints for the work of ministry?
 Have you discussed this proposed study with the Wardens or equivalent?

-Do the Wardens or equivalent support this leave?
-Yes No

-How will ministry be sustained/undertaken in your absence?
+Yes \(\square\) No \(\square\) Do the Wardens or equivalent support this leave?
+Yes No П How will ministry be sustained/undertaken in your absence?